A M A N D A D. K I N G

 curator

-Amanda is a Cleveland-based photographer and creative director exploring Black interiority.
-Drawing from social realist and post-minimalist traditions, her practice emerges across image-making, installation, and design as both political and theological inquiry into the quieter registers of contemporary life.
+I’m a Cleveland-based photographer and creative director exploring Black interiority.
+Drawing from social realist and post-minimalist traditions, my work moves between photography, installation, and design, examining the civic and theological dimensions of contemporary life.